Tren Interoceánico: Redevelopment

 On 7 June 2020, President Andrés Manuel López Obrador began the renovation of railway tracks and rehabilitation as passenger transport, the work will have an investment of more than 3 billion pesos to start, but that in total it is planned to allocate about 20 billion pesos in this project.

 On 17 September 2023, President Andrés Manuel López Obrador inaugurated Line Z for freight transport.
 On 22 December, passenger service began on Line Z. Later, on 13 September 2024, passenger service on Line FA opened.

+A derailment of Line Z near Asunción Ixtaltepec, Oaxaca, on 28 December 2025 left 13 people dead and around 100 more injured.

 Features

 As of December 2023, Line Z served seven stations in 303 km of single track, traveling between Coatzacoalcos and Salina Cruz for seven hours.
 The old stations that were on the route and that were chosen to form the project, were completely remodeled, while retaining the original architectural style.